-If the landlord instead issues a notice to quit (or move out), the tenant can be subject to a lawsuit for unlawful detainer.
+If the landlord instead issues a notice to quit the tenant can be subject to a lawsuit for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have already been told to leave.
 They will be considered a criminal trespasser at this point.

 Understanding Adverse Possession in New York